tefreeman/TideTweetMetrics/test.md

 - Verify:
   - Login attempt was successful.

-## Card Creation
+## Card (and Card Grid) Creation
 - Visit Dashboard page.
+- Click *Add my first grid!*.
+Add a Card Grid.
 - Click *Card Edit*.
-- Create a card.
+- Scroll through the provided list, or searching by metric and/or owner.
+Click *Add*.
 - Verify:
   - The card appears on the Dashboard.
-- Delete the card.
+- Repeat process as desired.

+## Card (and Card Grid) Deletion
+- After previous steps...
+- Click *Card Edit*.
+- Delete Cards as desired by clicking the red 'X' button in the top right corner of a Card.
 - Verify:
   - The card is deleted from the Dashboard.
+- Click *Confirm* to exit Card Editing mode.
+- Click *Grid Edit*.
+- Click the trash icon.
+- Verify:
+  - The grid is deleted.
+- Click *Confirm*.

 ## Graph Creation
 - Visit the Dashboard page.